shrutisurya108/Hash-AIScholar/README.md

 # 🧠 Hash#AI Scholar: Your GenAI-Powered Research Companion

 AI Scholar is a generative AI-powered tool designed to revolutionize how researchers, students, and professionals interact with academic papers and conference presentations.
 It doesn't just summarize — it understands, contextualizes, and narrates the research journey.
+And even more, it add the human touch, by providing insights from the conferences where this paper was presented/mentioned/taked about.
+It enriches the value that an AI Scholar assistant can add to a student's attempt at understanding a research paper.

 ---